Sonal0409/SpringBoot_myPractice/readme.txt

 Similarly we are going to create a bean for the table also for all 5 columns Bookname, id, isbn, aisle, author

-Go to Controller package and create a class Library Create following variables:
+Go to Controller package and create a class Library.java Create following variables:

 	private String book_name;